containers-ai/alameda.containers.ai/README.md

 This will build the site and start a web server hosting the site.
 You can then connect to the web server at `http://localhost:1313`.

-All normal content for the site is located in the `content` directory, as well as in sibling translated directories such as content_zh.
+All normal content for the site is located in the `content` directory.

 ## Linting